Queensland Travel Guide: The Definitive Resource

 These are among many people’s top reasons to visit Australia!.

 As well as that, there’s great cities such as Brisbane and the Gold Coast, which have plenty of things to do.
-There’s also some great lesser known places as well.
+There are also some great lesser-known places as well.

 Hervey Bay and Mooloolaba may not be familiar names, but they should be visited while travelling around Australia.